 Make a Commitment

-A prior commitment to living the unlovable will help us to persevere despite frustration.
+A prior commitment to loving the unlovable will help us to persevere despite frustration.
 It will help us to love “social lepers” regardless of their response.

 I learned this lesson from my friendship with Henry.
 Because I stumbled into it, I had no such prior commitment, so I failed at being Henry’s friend more than I succeeded.